Doctor Vitamin Recommendation from Dr. Rahl

 - Rahl recommends taking 400-500 mg of turmeric twice a day to help support a healthy inflammatory response†.
 She especially advises her patients with arthritis to take turmeric†.

 - For patients who struggle with sleep issues and insomnia, she suggests 1 mg of low-dose melatonin†.
 Melatonin is a naturally occurring hormone that supports the body’s wake-sleep cycle†.
+She occasionally takes this supplement when traveling across time zones.

 - For patients who are on statin medications to control high cholesterol, Dr. Rahl advises 50 to 100mg of CoQ10.
 Some research suggests statins may lower CoQ10 levels†, so replenishing this important enzyme may help support muscle comfort in people taking statins†.
 Dr. Rahl instructs her patients to start with 50 mg and, if they don’t notice a difference, increase the level from there.